mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Builtin Types

-- float32 float64
-- complex64 complex128
-- string
-  - literal values are surrounded by " or `
-  - "" strings cannot contain newlines and can contain escape sequences like \n
-  - '' strings can contain newline characters
-  - indexed from zero
-  - to get the 3rd character, `str[2]`
-- the size of int, uint, and uintptr are usually

-  - 32 bits on 32-bit systems
-  - 64 bits on 64-bit systems

 - `bool` - values are the builtin constants `true` and `false`
   - can use with the operators &&, ||, and !
 - `byte` - alias for uint8